NiclasAngelison/Shower-Cost/README.md

 ### Material

 - DOIT ESP32 Devkit V1
 - DS18B20 Temp sensor X2
 - 1" flow sensor YF-B10
+- Some wireing and a dev board to setup the project

 Explain all material that is needed.
 All sensors, where you bought them and their specifications.
 Please also provide pictures of what you have bought and what you are using.